AUBioInformatics22/MuscularDogstrophy/2_Alignment.md

 We first indexed our canine reference genome (canFam6) using bwa index and the script: [0_index_genome.sh](scripts/0_index_genome).
 We then aligned the samples to the reference genome (CanFam6) using the script: [2_align_chrX.sh](scripts/2_align_chrX.sh).
 Given that the muscular dystrophy disorder that we are investigating is X-linked, we subset by the X chromosome using `samtools view`.
 We used `samtools flagstat` and `samtools depth` to summarize the alignment quality of our sequences, and then generated a bar plot of coverage, including raw and aligned data using the script: [create_figures.R](scripts/create_figures.R).
 The same script was used to produce a bar plot of percent mapped.

-We decided not to trim our samples since all Phred scores indicated high quality DNA as evidenced by the results of 'FastQC' (see step 1).
+We decided not to trim our samples since all Phred scores indicated high quality DNA as evidenced by the results of 'FastQC' in [Step 1: Initial quality assessment of raw NGS data](1_Quality_Assessment.md).

 ### Scripts